Roads of Ethiopia

 Wolkefit Pass is a high mountain pass at an elevation of 2.905m (9,530ft) above the sea level located in the Semien Gondar Zone of the Amhara Region, in Ethiopia.

-Located on the boundary of Amhara and Oromiya regions, in Northern Ethiopia, the Blue Nile Gorge is a series of gorges to a depth of some 1.500m (4,900ft).
+Located on the boundary of Amhara and Oromiya regions in Northern Ethiopia, the Blue Nile Gorge holds the distinction of being one of the largest gorges in the world.
+Nestled in the Ethiopian highlands and part of the northern Ethiopia plateau, this expansive gorge plunges to a depth of approximately 1,500m (4,900ft).

-Mount Bwahit is a high mountain pass at an elevation of 4.437m (14,557ft) above the sea level, located in the Semien Mountains in the Amhara Region of Ethiopia.
-The road to the pass, just some meters above the summit, is one of the highest roads of Africa.
+Mount Bwahit is a high mountain pass at an elevation of 4,437m (14,557ft) above sea level, located in the Semien Gondar Zone of the Amhara Region of Ethiopia.
+A road to the pass, just some meters above the summit, is one of the highest roads in Africa.

 Lalibela is a town in Ethiopia, known for its monolithic churches built during the reign of Lalibela, king of the country, at an elevation of 2.541m (8,336ft) above the sea level.
 It’s located in the Lasta Amhara Region, in the northern part of the country.